plexey/graphql-relay-server/README.md

 ## Install Docker

-The data for the GraphQL API in this project is resolved from a PostgreSQL database.

-The PostgreSQL database is itself running within a Docker container.
+The data for the GraphQL API in this project is resolved from a PostgreSQL database running as a Docker container.

-If you don't already have Docker installed, you can get Docker using the link below:
+If you don't already have Docker installed, you can download Docker using the link below:

 [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)